-NMLS is the sole system of licensure for mortgage companies for 54 state agencies and the sole system of licensure for Mortgage Loan Originators (MLOs) for 58 state and territorial agencies.
+NMLS is the sole system of licensure for mortgage companies for 57 state agencies and the sole system of licensure for Mortgage Loan Originators (MLOs) for 60 state and territorial agencies.
 Several states also currently manage other non-depository financial services entities through the System, such as money transmitters, pawnbrokers, check cashers, and payday lenders.

 NMLS was created by the Conference of State Bank Supervisors (CSBS) and the American Association of Residential Mortgage Regulators (AARMR)1 and began operations in January 2008.
 It is owned and operated by the State Regulatory Registry LLC (SRR)2, a wholly owned subsidiary of CSBS.